carlos-antunis-physics/PhotoniX.jl/README.md

 Understanding the nature of light and how to control it, in classical and quantum regime, represents a research area of significant impact nowadays, driven largely by the emergence of quantum technologies as a proeminent source of novel applications.
 This `Julia` toolkit aims to provide a simple but widely applicable framework for academic research on photonics, specially in the context of guided waves design - but also is capable to approach on bulk optics and non-linear effects.
 It's mainly designed for simulations on experimental contexts, via numerical methods, but also comprehends theoretical utils on algebraic manipulation of optical modes - in both contexts, classical and quantum.

+>   [!IMPORTANT]
-> [!WARNING]
+>
 >  The package `PhotoniX.jl` uses [`Makie.jl`](https://makie.org/) for visualizations.
 Since we wanted to provide a general visualization toolkit we do not implemented the modules with a fixed backend, thus, for visualizations, declare what backend you are using - we recomend `GLMakie` for local running and `CairoMakie` for web.

 ##      License